-Richard is an Associate Clinical Professor of Management & Organizations at Kellogg.
-He teaches Power in Organizations (MORS 453) and Leadership in Organizations (MORS 430), as well as leading a GIM trip to UK and France on the theme of Leadership and Organizational Change.
-As well as teaching on a number of Executive Education programs, he is advising on the redesign of the Executive Development Program and the Executive Leadership Program.
+Richard is full-time Associate Clinical Professor of Management & Organizations at Kellogg.
+He teaches Power in Organizations (MORS 453) and Leadership in Organizations for both the MBA (MORS 430) and Kapnick Center for Business Institutions (BUS INST 303), as well as leading a GIM trip to UK and France on the theme of Leadership and Organizational Change.
+He contributes to many open enrolment and custom Executive Education programs at the school.

-Before moving to the Midwest, Richard has taught at the London Business School (LBS) for the past 21 years during which time he has consistently been one of the school’s most highly rated, innovative and award-winning lecturers.
+Before moving to the Midwest, Richard has taught at the London Business School (LBS) for 22 years during which time he has consistently been one of the school’s most highly rated, innovative and award-winning lecturers.
 He has taught at Columbia Business School for 13 years and at 20 other academic institutions around the world.

 For the past 22 years, Richard has been a Director of the consulting firm, Stokes & Jolly Ltd, with offices in the UK and, now, the US.
 He coaches senior managers; facilitates senior group processes; delivers keynote addresses; runs senior development programs; and works on a diverse set of consulting assignments.
-His clients are located in a broad range of geographies and industries, and he has lectured and consulted with leading companies in 41 countries.
+His clients are located in a broad range of geographies and industries, and he has consulted with leading companies in 41 countries.
+His main focus is working with professional and financial services firms, family-owned businesses, technology firms, and creative industries on external projects around more effective client relationships and internal projects around strategy, leadership, culture, resilience, organizational change and succession management.

 Use your own real-life challenges as a platform for putting the latest theories and tools for organizational change management into practice.
 Learn how to build business agility and organizational resilience — the cornerstones of driving ongoing change.